edgeimpulse/edge-impulse-ffi-rs/README.md

 **Common Issues:**

-1. **Missing cross-compiler:**
+1. **Docker not running:**
    ```
-   Error: aarch64-linux-gnu-gcc not found
+   Error: Cannot connect to the Docker daemon
    ```
-   Solution: Install the cross-compilation tools (see Prerequisites above)
+   Solution: Start Docker Desktop or Docker daemon

-2. **CMake configuration fails:**
+2. **Permission denied:**
    ```
-   CMake configuration failed
+   permission denied: unknown
    ```
-   Solution: Ensure you have cmake installed and the cross-compilers are in your PATH
+   Solution: Ensure Docker has access to the model directory and current directory

-3. **Linking errors:**
+3. **Volume mount issues:**
    ```
-   cannot find -lstdc++
+   cannot find model files
    ```
-   Solution: Install the ARM64 standard library: `sudo apt-get install libstdc++-11-dev:arm64`
+   Solution: Check that the EI_MODEL path is accessible from within the Docker container

 4. **Model not found:**
    ```